rafaeldevvv/space-tourism/README.md

 {
   "destinations": [
     {
-      /* ... */
-      "imageAlt": "A white cratered sattelite"
+      "imageAlt": "A white cratered sattelite",
-      /* ... */
     },
     {
-      /* ... */
-      "imageAlt": "A reddish planet covered by reddish dust" /* ... */
+      "imageAlt": "A reddish planet covered by reddish dust", },
-    },
     {
-      /* ... */
-      "imageAlt": "An icy celestial body with a smooth surface marked by fractures and ridges" /* ... */
+      "imageAlt": "An icy celestial body with a smooth surface marked by fractures and ridges", },
-    },
     {
-      /* ... */
-      "imageAlt": "Hazy orange moon covered by a thick atmosphere" /* ... */
+      "imageAlt": "Hazy orange moon covered by a thick atmosphere", }
-    }
   ],
   "crew": [
     {
-      /* ... */
-      "imageAlt": "A middle-aged man wearing a NASA blue flight suit, lifting his hands up in a gesture of celebration, and smiling"
+      "imageAlt": "A middle-aged man wearing a NASA blue flight suit, lifting his hands up in a gesture of celebration, and smiling", },
-      /* ... */
-    },
     {
-      /* ... */
-      "imageAlt": "A young man holding a microphone close to his mouth carrying out a presentation" /* ... */
+      "imageAlt": "A young man holding a microphone close to his mouth carrying out a presentation", },
-    },
     {
-      /* ... */
-      "imageAlt": "A man with a shaved head, wearing a NASA blue flight suit and smiling" /* ... */
+      "imageAlt": "A man with a shaved head, wearing a NASA blue flight suit and smiling", },
-    },
     {
-      /* ... */
-      "imageAlt": "A woman with curly blond hair, holding a microphone close to her mouth and performing a presentation" /* ... */
+      "imageAlt": "A woman with curly blond hair, holding a microphone close to her mouth and performing a presentation", }
-    }
   ],
   "technologies": [
     {
-      /* ... */
-      "imageAlt": "a"
-      /* ... */
-    },
+      "imageAlt": "A pointy white rocket blasting off into space", },
     {
-      /* ... */
-      "imageAlt": "a"
-      /* ... */
-    },
+      "imageAlt": "A rocket being crafted on a lauching site", },
     {
-      /* ... */
-      "imageAlt": "a"
-      /* ... */
-    }
+      "imageAlt": "A white space capsule that looks like a shorter and more fat rocket in space near the atmosphere of Earth", }
   ]
 }